 A short while later, Professor Flitwick arrived and began to assist in any way he could.

-Snape however strode across the street and went to number four Privet Drive.
+Snape strode across the street and went to number four Privet Drive.
 He calmly opened the front door that showed signs of heavy snow and ice holding it in place.

 "You…" She hissed.
 Petunia's eyes showed a deep level of loathing but also fear.
 Snape said nothing but pointed his wand at her.
-Petunia looked at it fearfully as Snape muttered "Legilimens."
+Petunia looked at it fearfully as Snape muttered, "Legilimens."

-He had to use the Confundus Charm a couple of time but he was finally able to find the girl and a man who looked to be her father standing beside her bed.
+He had to use the Confundus Charm a couple of times, but he was finally able to find the girl and a man who looked to be her father standing beside her bed.
 She was fast asleep, still unable to wake from the events of the day.
-He however was holding her hand and was most likely going to refuse to leave her side.
+He was holding her hand and was most likely going to refuse to leave her side.

 Dumbledore cleared his throat, announcing his presence to the young man.
 He looked up and stared at Dumbledore's twinkling eyes.

 "Good afternoon, I am Professor Albus Dumbledore.
 I'm here to talk to you about today's incident that involved your daughter."

 "Dumbledore?
 Forgive me, but I don't have time for this at the moment.
 I'm more concerned about my daughter's condition than giving any type of report.
 The doctors are telling me it's a miracle she wasn't harmed in the fire today."

 "I believe that fire was no accident, Mr…"